 Difference Between Therapy Dogs, Emotional Support Animals, and Service Dogs

-While psychiatric service dogs may appear like any other dog that is in a supportive role, there are some key differences that are worth noting.
+While psychiatric service dogs may appear like any other dog that is in a supportive role, some key differences are worth noting.

 Therapy Dog

-Therapy dogs are pets that haven’t been specially trained to perform special tasks, but rather to provide therapeutic assistance.
+Therapy dogs are not specially trained to perform special tasks but rather to provide therapeutic assistance.
 However, these dogs may be registered with a therapy dog program, where they will be tested and approved for their temperament.

 Emotional Support Animal